Plus+ Courses

 Jamie Walker

 The first semester of this course will begin with a basic introduction to the world of computer programming.
 We will then turn our focus to the more specific topic of web development.
 Students will learn to use HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) to build basic web pages.
 Search engine optimization will also be covered in this portion of the course.
 In the second semester, we will learn programming concepts using the JavaScript language to enhance web pages that we learned to build in the first semester.
 Values, types, operators, functions, and objects are some of the topics covered in this portion of the course.
 We will predominantly be focused on the client-side environment, but we’ll also learn about server-side code and data storage options.
-This course will count as a 4th science OR as the second of two that are required for the foreign language requirement for graduation.
+This course will count as a 4th science OR as the second of two CS courses that are required for a foreign language credit.

 Prerequisites: Algebra I and Computer Science Principles